takezoe/poi4s/README.md

 poi4s
 ========
-Elegant interface to access to Excel for Scala
+Elegant interface to Excel for Scala

 Setup
 --------